Benefits of Membership:

 Promotional value.
 Chapter membership is an important indication of your dedication to Elder Law.
 Potential clients can find you geographically through the Chapter web site.
 Find an Attorney.

 Educational opportunities.
 VAELA hosts an annual UnProgram, held annually over a Friday and Saturday in February, typically at the Boar's Head Inn in Charlottesville, Virginia.
 This two-day program offers a "Members Only" Day first, in which VAELA attorney members meet to discuss Elder Law developments in the state.
 Topics range from substantive law and administrative and civil procedure to ethics and practice management.
 The Program also offers a "Meet the Pros" day on Saturday, where members participate in small group round-table discussions, for CLE credit, with experienced attorneys who provide substantive knowledge and practice tips on various relevant and topical areas and subjects.
 VAELA also sponsors a Fall Conference which includes an educational program where there is an additional opportunity to earn CLE credit.

 Brochure.
-Members have access to the "How Can an Elder Law Attorney Help Your Family" sample brochure.
+Members have access to the "How Can an Elder Law Attorney Help Your Family" brochure.
 The brochure is written for a general audience, to describe the various areas in which an Elder Law attorney can assist clients and families.
 It is intended for distribution to clients, as a handout for speaking engagements, or as digital version to post to your website.
 It has space on the back for members to add their own contact information.
 Members can access the brochure downloads in the Members Only section.

 Mentoring opportunities.
 VAELA is now offering a mentoring program.
 Experienced attorneys of more than five years of practice have the opportunity to serve as a Mentor.
 Find out more about the program or sign up to be a Mentor or be mentored.

 Public Policy: VAELA has an active Public Policy Committee, through which VAELA advocates to the Virginia Assembly regarding issues pertinent to Virginia's Seniors and their Families.